WikiLogic/wikilogic.github.io/Readme.md

-# static-site
+# The WikiLogic Docs

-This example uses Metalsmith to make a static site.
-To test it out yourself just run:
+Hosted by Github
+Built with Metalsmith

+---

+To contribute:

+* Clone this Repo
+* npm install
+* make the changes!
-    $ make build
+* node build
+* push / pull request